 Cisco MDS 9000 NX-OS automatically restarts failed software processes and provides stateful supervisor engine failover to help ensure that any hardware or software failures on the control plane do not disrupt traffic flow in the fabric.

 PortChannels aggregate multiple physical ISLs into one logical link with higher bandwidth and port resiliency for both Fibre Channel and FICON traffic.
 With this feature, up to 16 expansion ports (E-ports) or trunking E-ports (TE‑ports) or F-ports connected to NP-ports can be bundled into a PortChannel.
 ISL ports can reside on any switching module, and they do not need a designated master port.
 Thus, if a port or a switching module fails, the PortChannel continues to function properly without requiring fabric reconfiguration.

-Cisco MDS 9000 NX-OS uses a protocol to exchange PortChannel configuration information between adjacent switches to simplify PortChannel management, including misconfiguration detection and autocreation of PortChannels among compatible ISLs.
+Cisco MDS 9000 NX-OS uses a protocol to exchange PortChannel configuration information between adjacent switches.
+This feature simplifies PortChannel management, including misconfiguration detection and autocreation of PortChannels among compatible ISLs.
 In the autoconfigure mode, ISLs with compatible parameters automatically form channel groups; no manual intervention is required.

 iSCSI, FCIP, and Management-Interface High Availability